 She did it when she was growing up and she’s doing it now that she’s married with three young children.

-This will be the second Christmas in her new home, a multi-generation abode where the in-laws have self-contained living quarters – and their own Christmas tree.
+This will be a family Christmas celebration in her multi-generation home where the in-laws have self-contained living quarters – and their own Christmas tree.

 Over in her living room, the White Nordic theme extends beyond the tree decorated with white-feathered birds, white ornaments, delicate glass orbs and mini-chandeliers.